 The most successful projects are often guided by design principles that have provided direction in helping to create a sense of place.
 The Urban Design Principles are created to provide evidence to our clients and staff on a range of elements that together make up a vibrant city environment.

 These Urban Design principles are designed:

-• To inspire responsive design of new buildings and spaces and their interfaces, focusing on quality and place-making principles.
+- To inspire the responsive design of new buildings and spaces and their interfaces, focusing on quality and place-making principles.

 The Todd & Associates’ Urban Design Principles do not propose concrete solutions, but rather offer flexibility to adapt in our ever-changing environment.

 - SITE ORIENTATION/CONTEXT

 Understand the interrelationships of the site, with its surroundings (site context/edge relationships).

 Provide a walkable environment to promote pedestrian activities and efficient spatial arrangement (desire lines).